 Dr. Brian Nahed was recruited to the MGH Department of Neurosurgery and Brain Tumor Center in 2011.
-As an Associate Professor at Harvard Medical School, Dr. Brian Nahed's research focuses on developing the first blood based test to diagnose and monitor brain tumors.
+As an Associate Professor at Harvard Medical School, Dr. Brian Nahed's research focuses on developing the first blood-based test to diagnose and monitor brain tumors.
 In collaboration with Drs.
 Haber, Maheswaran, and Stott, Dr. Nahed published the first evidence of circulating tumor cells in the blood of patients with glioma.
 Dr. Nahed is working to provide patients and their clinicians with the first blood test for brain tumors.
 Dr. Brian Nahed serves as the Associate Director of the MGH Neurosurgery Residency Program.
 He serves on the Executive Committee of the Congress of Neurological Surgeons and the CNS/AANS section on Tumors.
 He serves as the Chair of the CNS Leadership Institute, and Vice-Scientific Programming Chair.
 Dr. Nahed serves on the Board of the CNS Foundation.

 Clemens Schirmer, MD, PhD